hyperledger-archives/education-cryptomoji/code/part-two/README.md

 ```

 Cryptomoji are unique, breedable critters.
 Each has a DNA string of 36 hex
-characters, which is converted into an adorable _kaomoji_ for display (this
+characters, which is converted into an adorable _kaomoji_ for display (using a
-parsing tool is included with the client).
-Aside from storing the identity of
+parsing tool that is included with the client).
+Aside from storing the identity
-the owner, the string will also include breeding information: the identities of
+of the owner, the string will also include breeding information: the identities
-the parents (breeder and sire), as well as the identities of any children
+of the parents (breeder and sire), as well as the identities of any children
 produced, either in the role of a breeder or a sire (bred/sired).

 #### Collection